d-issy/dotfiles/README.md

 - macOS latest
 - xcode-select --install

-## Deploy
+## init
-For the first time, you need to deploy
+For the first time, you need to run init endopoint.

+This endpoint install dependences software and do config.

 ```
-make deploy
+make init
 ```

-## install
+## link
+This endpoint create a symbolic link of dotfiles in your HOME directory.

+Please note that duplicate files are removed.

 ```
-make install
+make link
 ```

-## uninstall
+## unlink
+This endpoint remove the symbolic links of dotfiles from the HOME directory.

+Please note that all dotfiles under monitoring in this repository will be deleted.

 ```
-make uninstall
+make unlink
 ```

 ## user gitconfig